Pre-IPO market rankings

 • Total activity was based on the number of bid-ask orders and the number of trades.
 Trades weighed 2x, whereas bids and asks weighed 1x.

-• provider (please see "Revenue estimates" section at the bottom of this page for more detail).
+• Companies' revenue and revenue growth estimates are collected from Sacra, a third-party market data provider (please see "Revenue estimates" section at the bottom of this page for more detail).
 Companies' metrics were normalized and ranked on a 0 to 1 scale according to revenue and revenue growth in 2024.

-• between asks and bids, as a percentage of the asking price, for each name in Q1'25.
+• Spreads were measured as the negative of volume-weighted average price (VWAP) price differences between asks and bids, as a percentage of the asking price, for each name in Q4'25.

 In the next step, all the percentile ranks were added together with adjustments made to account for companies with gaps in the data, e.g. missing 2023 and/or 2024 revenue.
 Price spread, revenue growth, and the previous quarter's aggregate rank are weighted approximately twice as much as the other factors, while revenue dollar amount is weighted one-tenth as much.